Benin–Burkina Faso border

-The Benin–Burkina Faso border is 386 km (240 m) in length and runs from the tripoint with Togo in the southwest to the tripoint with Niger in the northeast.
+The Benin–Burkina Faso border is 386 km (240 mi) in length and runs from the tripoint with Togo in the southwest to the tripoint with Niger in the northeast.

 Description

 The border starts at the Togolese tripoint, then proceeds briefly overland in a north-western direction, before reaching the Pendjari River, which it then follows for some distance.
 An overland section then connects up the Mékrou River, which forms the boundary up the tripoint with Niger.
 Virtually the entire boundary area is protected by various trans-border parks which together form the W-Arly-Pendjari Complex.